 Using just two fat quarters (one for the lining and one for the zipper), this free boxy pouch pattern is easy to sew (even for beginners)!
 With no lining to sew, the quick pouch is great for storing cosmetics, pencils, sewing supplies, and more.

 - Get the FREE Boxy Quilted Pouch pattern here on Craftbuds

 How fun would it be to set the dinner table with these beauties?!
 Whip up a set of coordinating dinner napkins with professionally mitered corners for your next dinner party.
 This pattern is easy and fat-quarter-friendly!

 12. 15-Minute “Burrito” Pillowcase

 What’s the burrito method?
-You’ll just need about 1 yard total of fabric and 15 minutes to sew a pretty pillowcase for your bed with this magic sewing trick!
+With this magic sewing trick, you’ll need about 1 yard total of fabric and 15 minutes to sew a pretty pillowcase for your bed!
 Learn how to finish the seams with a sewing machine or serger with this free pillowcase pattern.